-Corequisites: None This course introduces residential and commercial electrical wiring systems.
+This course introduces residential and commercial electrical wiring systems.
 Topics include safety, care and use of tools and materials, use of NEC, circuit planning, over current protection, and installation of conduits, cables, and conductors.
-Upon materials, and procedures for electrical installation.
-(SP)
+Upon completion, students should be able to correctly identify tools, materials, and procedures for electrical installation.
+(SP) 28160